 Basic recognition characteristics and classification of igneous, sedimentary and metamorphic rocks.
 Description common soil and rocks according to BS EN ISO 14688 & 14689 and BS5930:1999.
 Characterisation and classification of engineering soils.
 Natural construction materials and associated sustainability issues in terms of reserves and environmental impact of extraction from the ground.

-A range of hazards to structures and construction associated with earthquakes, volcanoes, landslip, shrinkable soils, collapsing soils and subsidence are reviewed.
-Issues associated with some geotechnical hazards relating to climate change are discussed.
+The hazards to construction and permanent works associated with earthquakes, volcanoes, landslips, shrinkable soils, collapsing soils and subsidence; geotechnical hazards relating to climate change.

 |Assessment type||Unit of assessment||Weighting|